marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

     Who are you?!
 What are you doing here?!
 ```

-All the other gnomes have their arms outstretched and pointed to Mikael.
+All the other gnomes jump too.
+They now have their arms outstretched and pointed to Mikael.

 ```
     MIKAEL